rafaelpcarneiro/fakeNewsAnalysis/README.md

 ./run_scripts.sh
 ```

-Now the users interaction has been created inside <strong>twitter.db</strong>.
+Now the users interaction Graph has been created inside <strong>twitter.db</strong>.
 The relation taking care of this graph is called <em>paths_xy</em>.
 (There
 is another relation called <em>nodes</em> that creates a forest where each
 node is a tweet and each child is an interaction tweet with its parent.